Lodging Type: Lodge, Camping

 Activities include visiting the local Hamar market where the Hamar gather to buy, sell and socialise.
 Some of the other tribes of the Omo Valley, including the Karo and the Dassanach, also live in the vicinity and can be visited from here.

-To request availability / quotation, add Emerald Resort and Lodge, Turmi, to your list.
+To find out more, or request a quotation, add Emerald Resort and Lodge, Turmi, to your list of favourites.

 While the tribes who live here are too numerous and too individual to describe here in detail, it would be a serious omission to write about the south without mentioning them.
 The tribes of the Omo Valley appear to have changed little for eons; the people of each tribe ...